Concordium/concordium-node-sdk-js/packages/react-components/README.md

 ### [`WithWalletConnector`](./src/WithWalletConnector.ts)

-Component that bridges [`@concordium/wallet-connectors`](../wallet-connectors) into a React context by managing active connector, connection, connected account, network information, errors, etc. in its internal state.
+Component that bridges [`@concordium/wallet-connectors`](../wallet-connectors) into a React context by managing connection state and network information.
 This component significantly reduces the complexity of integrating with wallets, even if one only need to support a single protocol and network.